Gulizuli/frontend-mentor-practice/02-blog-preview-card-main/README.md

 - Live Demo URL: [My demo](https://gulizuli.github.io/frontend-mentor-practice/02-blog-preview-card-main)

 # What I learned
 - Know how to use the attributes of `position`
+- Know how to use `line-height`

 # Author
 - [My GitHub](https://github.com/Gulizuli)